Loans to date: 548

 BUSINESS TRAINING AND SUPPORT

 Most of our clients have very little prior experience of handling money or of business.
 We offer training and business support to enable them to gain the skills needed to repay a loan and run a successful business.
-A three day training course covers topics such as costing and pricing, working as a group, managing their money and understanding their rights and responsibilities.
+A five day training course covers topics such as costing and pricing, working as a group, managing their money and understanding their rights and responsibilities.
 This training is delivered through role plays and games so that it is accessible to women with no formal education.
+Ongoing mentoring is provided once the business is up and running too, via regular visits from Angelina, the programme coordinator.

 Consisting of 5-10 entrepreneurs from the same area, trust groups meet regularly to discuss the progress of their businesses and receive training.
 By exchanging ideas and encouraging each other, loan repayment rates are increased.
 Lasting and supportive relationships are formed in these groups - one has even organized a monthly kitchen utensil merry-go round to share their kitchen equipment.